buildingSMART/IFC5-development/Examples_FAQ.md

 	- Def (https://openusd.org/release/glossary.html#def): a way to place / instantiate something.
 	- Over (https://openusd.org/release/glossary.html#usdglossary-over): A way to 'overlay' data over other data.
 This is a way to extend/add data to objects of yourself and others.
 	- Inherits (https://openusd.org/release/glossary.html#usdglossary-inherits): A way to add data to your object.
 	- UsdGeom.mesh (https://openusd.org/dev/api/class_usd_geom_mesh.html): Mesh geometry.
 These first examples will only focus on Meshes ('Reference View').
 Alignment is supported with curves.
 More detailled geometry will follow later.
+There are also UsdGeom things like VisibilityAPI and BasisCurves but you'll find those in the USD documentation as well.
 	- Attributes (https://openusd.org/release/glossary.html#attribute): Not the same as IFC attributes.
 A way to add information to components.
 	- Xform (https://openusd.org/release/api/class_usd_geom_xform.html): Mainly used for transformations.
    	- UsdShade:Material (https://openusd.org/dev/api/class_usd_shade_material.html): for Materials.